-Elenia Finance Oyj's Board of Directors convened 10 times in 2017.
-Members of the Board of Directors during the period were Tapani Liuhala (Chairman), Tommi Valento, Timo Talvitie (until 22 August 2017) and Alli Soralahti (from 22 August 2017).
+Elenia Finance Oyj's Board of Directors convened four times in 2018.
+Members of the Board of Directors during the period were Tapani Liuhala (Chairman), Tommi Valento and Alli Seppänen.

 Shares

 The company has 100 outstanding shares.
 Each share entitles the holder to one vote at the Annual General Meeting and carries equal rights to dividends.